Medical Malpractice Verdict in Cabarrus County

 On November 15, 2016, a jury of 12 citizens of Cabarrus County returned a verdict of $6.13 million in favor of the Estate of a Cabarrus County resident who suffered a fatal heart attack hours after being discharged from Carolinas Medical Center-Northeast.
 Fifty-three-year-old Anthony Savino presented to the emergency department via ambulance for complaints of chest pain and numbness in his arms.
 Mr. Savino was subsequently discharged from the emergency department after initial testing and suffered a fatal heart attack five hours later at his home.

 The presentation of these events by the trial team representing the Estate of Mr. Savino led the jury to find that CMC-Northeast acted negligently and with reckless disregard for the rights and safety of others.
-This finding of “reckless disregard” is the first of its kind since passage of a 2011 law which capped the amount of certain damages a jury can allow in medical malpractice cases.
+This finding of “reckless disregard” is the first of its kind since the passage of a 2011 law that capped the number of certain damages a jury can allow in medical malpractice cases.
 As a result of this finding, the recovery by Mr. Savino’s Estate was not limited or reduced.

 The trial team of R. Kent Brown, Jon Moore, and the trial team of R. Kent Brown and Jon Moore of Brown Moore & Associates in Charlotte represented the Estate of Anthony Savino against the Charlotte-Mecklenburg Hospital Authority doing business as Carolinas Healthcare System.
 Kimberly Sullivan and Russ A. Brinson of Horack Talley in Charlotte represented the hospital.

 Mr. Savino’s visit to the emergency department was prompted by a neighbor’s 911 call following Mr. Savino’s complaints of chest pain and numbness in his arms.
 An ambulance arrived at the scene and paramedics transported Mr. Savino to the hospital, during which time they administered aspirin, nitroglycerin, and an IV in adherence with the EMS chest pain protocol.